.The bookwas first published in December 2012 (see the "Book" page), Sorry but all books sold with no reprint.

-This site is a sample of the book I have self-published about the history of CAFU, 1944 - 96, "Safety was no Accident".
+This site is a sample of the book, self-published about the history of the civil aviation flying unit (CAFU, 1944 - 96), "Safety was no Accident".

 It is not the complete work, but gives small tasters of what I discovered and the photographs donated.

-Now that my book is published, returning visitors will realise I have deleted some information in the hope that those interested might wish to purchase it (best found through Amazon).
+Now that the book is published, returning visitors will realise I have deleted some information in the hope that those interested might wish to purchase it (best found through Amazon), though there are a few copies left if you would like a signed copy.

-Certainly, I am very grateful to all those who assisted me with, advise, anecdotes and corrections (watch out for the spelling mistake(s)).
+Certainly, I am grateful to all those who assisted me with anecdotes and corrections.

 Contact me, Jim Fuller: firstname.lastname@example.org. or email@example.com

 Attached below are two stories Ian Brodie sent.
-I'm sure you will love to read:
+I'm sure you will love reading them:

 CAFU IS COMING TOMORROW.